-▶ Regularly check the position of the cover on the USB port and adjust it as necessary.
+► Regularly check the position of the cover on the USB port and adjust it as necessary.

-7.4.10 Checking the chain tension
+7.4.10 Checking the belt and chain tension

 Excessive chain tension increases wear.

-If the chain tension is too low, there is a risk that the chain will slip off the chain wheels.
+If the chain tension is too low, there is a risk that the chain or the drive belt will slip off the chain wheels.

-- Check the chain tension once a month. - 1 Check the chain tension in three or four positions, turning the crank a full revolution.
+- ▶ Check the chain tension once a month. - 1 Check the chain tension in three or four positions, turning the crank a full revolution.

-Figure 66: Checking the chain tension
+Figure 34: Checking the chain tension

-- 2 If the chain can be pushed more than 2 cm, the chain will need to be re-tensioned by your specialist dealer. - 3 If the chain can only be pushed up and down less than 1 cm, the chain needs to be slackened as required. - ➡ The ideal chain tension has been achieved if the chain can be pushed a maximum of 2 cm in the middle between the pinion and the toothed wheel.
+- 2 If the chain can be pushed more than 2 cm, the chain or drive belt will need to be tensioned again by the specialist dealer. - 3 If the chain or the drive belt can only be pushed up and down less than 1 cm, you will need to slacken the chain or the drive belt. - ⇒ The optimum chain tension is achieved if the chain or the drive belt can be pushed a maximum of 2 cm in the middle between the pinion and the toothed wheel.
 The crank must also turn without resistance. - 4 If a hub gear is fitted, the rear wheel must be pushed backwards or forwards to tighten the chain.
 Contact your specialist dealer. - 5 Check the handlebar grip is firmly in position.

-8 Maintenance
+3 Maintenance